 The Statement of Financial Position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non-current.
-All balances are expected to be recovered or settled within twelve months, except for investments in financial assets and net assets attributable to Members.
+All balances are expected to be recovered or settled within twelve months, except for investments in financial assets and forestry and land, and net assets attributable to Members.